Fractionally integrated curve time series with cointegration: Fractionally cointegrated functional time series

 Some comments on Assumption~\ref{assum1} are in order.
 First, in most empirical applications, a functional time series tends to have a nonzero intercept.
-Thus, in~\ref{assum1a}, we assume that the observed time series is given by the sum of an I$(d)$ process $Y_t$ and an unobserved intercept $\mu \in \mathcal H$.
+Thus, in~(\ref{assum1a}), we assume that the observed time series is given by the sum of an I$(\dn)$ process $Y_t$ and an unobserved intercept $\mu \in \mathcal H$.
 Moreover, of course, it might sometimes be of interest to consider a linear time trend component; even if we do not explicitly deal with this case, most of the results to be subsequently given may be extended to accommodate this possibility with moderate modifications.
-We describe the cointegrating properties of the stochastic part of the observed time series $Z_t$ in~\ref{assum1b} with some other necessary conditions for our mathematical development.
-Here we restrict our interest to the case with $d \in (1/2,3/2)$, which seems relevant in most empirical applications involving nonstationary fractional integrated time series.
+We describe the cointegrating properties of the stochastic part of the observed time series $Z_t$ in~(\ref{assum1b}) with some other necessary conditions for our mathematical development.
+Here we restrict our interest to the case with $\dn \in (1/2,3/2)$, which seems relevant in most empirical applications involving nonstationary \commWS{fractionally} integrated time series. \commRV{Note that the process given in \eqref{eqstart1add} is nonstationary since $\dn>1/2$ and thus the trucation operator $\mathds{1}\{t\geq 1\}$ needs to be used to have a well-defined process (see, e.g., Section 4 of \cite{Li2020})}. \phantomsection{ \commRV{If we let $\Delta^{d}_+$ denote the truncated fractional difference operator defined by $\Delta^{d}_+ = \sum_{j=0}^{t-1} \frac{\Gamma(j-d)}{\Gamma(-d)\Gamma(j+1)} L^j$, then \eqref{eqstart1add} and \eqref{eqstart2add} can be conveniently rewritten as where $b_j= \sum_{k=0}^\infty \frac{\Gamma(j-k+\ds)}{\Gamma(\ds)\Gamma(j-k+1)}(I-P)\psi_j$.} Note that we require $(I-P)Y_t$ to be \commRVV{a stationary long-range dependent (LRD) process with $\ds \in (0,1/2)$, or short-range dependent (SRD) process with $\ds =0$}.
+Given that any orthogonal projection may be understood as a bipartite decomposition of a Hilbert space, what~\eqref{eqstart1} and~\eqref{eqstart2} imply is that our observed time series may be understood as the sum of two heterogeneous components: the nonstationary component $P(Y_t-Y_0)$ and the stationary component $(I-P)Y_t$.
+Associated with this condition,~(\ref{assum1c}) identifies the collection of the cointegrating vectors as $\ran (I-P)$; under this condition, $\langle Y_t,v \rangle$ is stationary if and only if $v \in \ran (I-P)$ (see Proposition 3.1 of \cite{Beare2017b}).
+However, given that \begin{inparaenum} \item[(i)] \phantomsection our I$(\ds)$ property does not exclude the possibility of an additional memory deduction (on $\ran (I-P)$) and \item[(ii)] $\ran (I-P)\sum_{j=0}^\infty \psi_j$ may not be equal to $\ran (I-P)$, there may exist another orthogonal projection $Q$ such that $\ran Q \subset \ran (I-P)$ and $QY_t \in$ I($d_{\ell}$) for $d_{\ell} \in [0,\ds]$.
+That is, the time series $(I-P)Y_t$ is a quite general stationary process.
+Given this time series, we are interested in identifying the nonstationary and stationary components from the observed time series, which will be discussed in the next section. \end{inparaenum}